markomarkovic/cakephp-plugin-cacher/README.markdown

              /models
                 /behaviors

+The easiest way to do this is to directly clone the repository to the right location:

+    $ cd app/plugins/
+    $ git clone git://github.com/markomarkovic/cakephp-plugin-cacher.git cacher

 Put the code from _for_app_folder/app_model.php_ into your _app/app_model.php_.

 Add the _Cacher.Cacheable_ to the _$actsAs_ in the model you wish to cache: